 Uptime is important for any website.
 If your website is down because of an attack, you’re losing visitors and potential leads.
 The following tips will help you keep your website secure.
 In this guide, I will be walking through five tips to keep your WordPress website secure.

-How to Secure and Maintain Your Website
+How to Keep Your Website Secure

 1. Use Strong Passwords